Psychiatric Service Dog · ADA Guide

 • Checking rooms before handler enters (room-clearing)

-• Creating protective space in crowded Michigan public environments
+• Creating protective space in crowded public environments

 • Waking handler during PTSD-related hyperarousal sleeplessness